itsaladin/react-native-multiple-select-pro/README.md

 # react-native-multiple-select-pro

-:sparkling_heart:Select all options, single and multiple selectors.
-This package will provide you item search facility and delete selected facility.:v:
+Select all options, single and multiple selectors.
+This package will provide you item search facility and delete selected facility.:v::sparkling_heart:

 | ![Screenshot a](screenshots/dropdown.gif) |
 | ----------------------------------------- |